alistairsmith464/tripleBarrier/README.md

 Once the financial data has been cleaned and preprocessed, the system moves on to feature extraction, transforming raw time series inputs into structured vectors that characterize the market environment around each event.
 This step draws on statistical measures such as volatility, returns, and other domain-specific indicators to build a compact, informative representation of the data.
 The `FeatureExtractor` class handles this process, ensuring that each event is encoded as a vector suitable for classification or regression tasks.

-With these feature vectors prepared, the system applies the configured labeling method—either hard barriers or the Time-To-Barrier Modification (TTBM).
+With these feature vectors prepared, the system applies the configured labeling method—either hard barriers or the time to barrier modification (TTBM).
 Hard barrier labeling assigns discrete values (+1, -1, or 0) based on which threshold—profit, stop, or maximum holding period—is hit first.
 In contrast, TTBM uses a decay function to produce continuous labels, capturing not only the direction of price movement but also the timing and confidence associated with barrier hits.

 The labeled feature vectors are then fed into the machine learning pipeline, where models are trained and evaluated.
 Crucially, the aim of this step is not to maximize predictive accuracy or to fully model the complex dynamics of financial markets.
 Instead, it is designed to compare the relative effectiveness of TTBM labels versus hard barrier labels.
 Through portfolio simulations and analysis of the resulting trading signals, the system provides a direct, data-driven comparison of how each labeling method performs under varying market conditions.